-Now that empirical avian presence data and increasingly precise landscape mapping has been conducted including Lidar-based vegetation structure, it would be worthwhile to construct data-driven occupancy and abundance models that can be applied to generate predictive maps of wildlife habitat suitability in response data acquired through remote sensing and field measurements.
-Compared to the CWHR model, the wealth of empirical data now available for the LORP avian habitat indicator species can provide greater insight about the health and diversity of riparian and aquatic habitats on the LORP, the response of the avian community, and whether the current indicator species observable on the LORP represent the full range of conditions envisioned in the MOU when the list was originally developed.
+Now that empirical avian presence data and increasingly precise landscape mapping has been conducted including Lidar-based vegetation structure, it would be worthwhile to construct data-driven occupancy and abundance models that can be applied to generate predictive maps of wildlife habitat suitability in response to the changing vegetation structure of the riverine-riparian area.
+Compared to the CWHR models, the wealth of empirical data now available for the LORP avian habitat indicator species can provide greater insight about the range of riparian and aquatic habitat features on the LORP, the response of the avian community, and whether the current indicator species observable on the LORP represent the full range of conditions envisioned in the MOU when the list was originally developed.
+The empirical data will be compared to the CWHR modeled habitat suitability as a benchmark for predictive accuracy, with the knowledge that CWHR does not take into consideration area sensitivity (e.g. minimum patch size).
+Any updated habitat models will be contrasted to the accuracy of the CWHR models.
+Where there is a lack of empirical data (e.g. Yellow-billed Cuckoo, Belted Kingfisher, Red-Shouldered Hawk, Long-Eared Owl), minimum patch size will be incorporated into models using published literature sources.
+For each indicator species, a map of known suitable habitat validated by actual detections on point counts and potential suitable habitat from model extrapolation will be output as part of the 2020-21 LORP workplan.
+In addition to developing predictive models for the MOU avian habitat indicator species, modeling with be done to determine vegetation and habitat response variables of focal species and avian diversity on LORP.

-Some mature riparian tree-dependent avian HIS species are not currently present on the LORP.
-If we interpret the HIS list was included to ensure certain habitat types associated with these species were created, enhanced, or sustained, then Inyo county staff suggests the Inyo/LADWP scientific team evaluate steps to create and enhance riparian forest consistent with needs of riparian forest dependent avian HIS, since tree cover community type has declined instead of being created on the LORP.
+Evaluate the Feasibility of Localized Habitat Enhancement for Riparian-Dependent HIS Species Some avian HIS species, particularly those associated with mature riparian woodland, are not currently present on the LORP.
+If we interpret the HIS list was included to ensure certain habitat types associated with these species were created, enhanced, or sustained, then Inyo county staff suggests the Inyo/LADWP scientific team evaluate steps to create and enhance riparian forest consistent with needs of riparian woodland-dependent avian HIS, since the tree cover community type has declined instead of being created on the LORP.
+In response to this evaluation report, the MOU parties suggested that certain areas of the LORP, specifically reach 5 and 6 floodplains, could be enhanced via active management to support larger contiguous patches of woodland, because tree-obligate avian species have minimum patch size requirements that are likely not being met on LORP.
+These reaches will be included in studies to further understand riparian tree establishment (both historic and current) on the lower Owens River to enhance success of any active management techniques employed to create or sustain woodland.